 We’ve turned to the online marketing authorities to curate the best tactics and strategies for crafting outstanding emails… ones that will actually get opened and read!
 So, let’s get started.

 For an email campaign to be effective, your subscribers need to establish a foundation of trust with you.
 They must feel secure in the knowledge that you’re not going to sell their personal information to third parties or flood their inboxes with spam.
 They’re looking for value in exchange for their time and attention, and an email campaign is an ideal method to deepen that relationship with your readers.

 The three steps to building trust via emails are:

 Trust must be built before you try to sell.
 To train your readers to open your emails, you want to start out by providing great content to keep your reader’s attention and interest.
-So, load your emails with fantastic, relevant rewards to keep your subscribers opening your correspondence.
+So load your emails with fantastic and relevant rewards to keep your subscribers open for your correspondence.

 The Subject Line